Table of Contents

 Who must file.
 In some cases, the amount of income you can receive before you must file a tax return has increased.
 Table 1 shows the filing requirements for most taxpayers.

 Standard deduction increased.
-The standard deduction for some taxpayers who do not itemize their deductions on Schedule A of Form 1040 is higher for 2014 than it was for 2013.
+The standard deduction for some taxpayers who don't itemize their deductions on Schedule A of Form 1040 is higher for 2015 than it was for 2014.
 The amount depends on your filing status.
-You can use the 2014 Standard Deduction Tables near the end of this publication to figure your standard deduction.
+You can use the 2015 Standard Deduction Tables near the end of this publication to figure your standard deduction.

 Future developments.
-Information about any future developments affecting Publication 501 (such as legislation enacted after we release it) will be posted at www.irs.gov/pub501.
+Information about any future developments affecting Pub.
+501 (such as legislation enacted after we release it) will be posted at www.irs.gov/pub501.

 Taxpayer identification number for aliens.
-If you are a nonresident or resident alien and you do not have and are not eligible to get a social security number (SSN), you must apply for an individual taxpayer identification number (ITIN).
-Your spouse also may need an ITIN if he or she does not have and is not eligible to get an SSN.
+If you are a nonresident or resident alien and you don't have and aren't eligible to get a social security number (SSN), you must apply for an individual taxpayer identification number (ITIN).
+Your spouse also may need an ITIN if he or she doesn't have and isn't eligible to get an SSN.
 See Form W-7, Application for IRS Individual Taxpayer Identification Number.
 Also, see Social Security Numbers for Dependents , later.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.